stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 [`ruse`][url_ruse] is a command line tool developed by Jan Moren to measure a process' resource usage.
-It periodically measures the resource use of a process and its subprocesses, and can help you find out how much resource to allocate to your job.
+It periodically measures the resource use of a process and its sub-processes, and can help you find out how much resource to allocate to your job.
 It will determine the actual memory, execution time and cores that individual programs or MPI applications need to request in their job submission options.

-`ruse` periodically samples the process and its subprocesses and keeps track of the CPU, time and maximum memory use.
+`ruse` periodically samples the process and its sub-processes and keeps track of the CPU, time and maximum memory use.
 It also optionally records the sampled values over time.
 The purpose or Ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no